aroles/biol210/README.md

 Your instructors are required to report any suspected violations of the Honor Code to the Honor Committee.
 Independent of any deliberations of the Honor Committee, in this course suspected violations of the Honor Code may result in amendment of the grade contract to a D or F if appropriate.
 More information on the Oberlin Honor Code may be found here: https://www.oberlin.edu/dean-of-students/student-conduct/academic-integrity.

+### Use of Artificial Intelligence (AI)

+The Oberlin Honor Code charter specifies that using AI in courses is considered cheating when, "Utilizing artificial intelligence software or other related programs to create or assist with assignments on the behalf of a student unless otherwise specified by the faculty member and/or the Office of Disability & Access."

+Generally, using AI to complete any assignments in this course is not appropriate.
+This does not mean you cannot use Google Search to find information!
+We will discuss the nuances of this in class, considering the potential benefits, pitfalls, and abuses of AI.

 ## Resources Offering Support

 Angie is available for individual consultation during student hours or by appointment.
 If you are looking to improve your performance or are struggling in ways new to you but not sure how to proceed, I am happy to discuss and provide suggestions.